MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-plan-workspace.md

 The available plans that you can enable on a Log Analytics workspace level are:

-- [Foundational CSPM](concept-cloud-security-posture-management.md) (enabled by default and non-configurable)
+- [Foundational CSPM](concept-cloud-security-posture-management.md) (enabled by default and nonconfigurable)
 - [Defender for Servers](plan-defender-for-servers.md)
 - [Defender for SQL servers on machines](defender-for-sql-usage.md)